 A prime example of a star fortress (there are several others in the Netherlands such as Heusden and Fort Bourtange), Naarden Vesting (map) is part of the larger town of Naarden, and is a lovely place to visit (just 20 minutes east of Amsterdam).
 In 1675, the city was fortified with six bastions and two moats which can still be seen till this day.

 One of the most famous visitors was Napoleon Bonaparte who came to inspect the fortress in 1811, a year after annexing the Netherlands.
-I recommend a stroll around Naarden Vesting, which is full of boutiques, antique stores and art galleries, a walk atop the fortress walls and a visit to the Fortress Museum.
+I recommend a stroll around Naarden Vesting, which has a lovely mix of restaurants, boutiques, antique stores and art galleries, a walk atop the fortress walls and a visit to the Fortress Museum.
 At the centre of the town is the Grote Kerk (Great Church), which is famous across the country for its Matthäus–

 This harbour town in the province of North Holland (map) was one of the richest in the country in the 17th century!
 These days, Enkhuizen is especially popular amongst yachting enthusiasts and visitors to the nearby Zuiderzee Museum (an open-air museum that’s dedicated to preserving the cultural heritage and maritime history of the Zuiderzee region).